 Before his family received the letter, the first news his family had that he was alive was a newspaper report.
 On February 1, 1945, his sister, Margaret, who was working for the Department of Defense in Washington D.C., read a dispatch written by United Press International reporter Frank Hewlett.
 The dispatch said:

 “Pvt.
-Frank Gyovai was on of sick barefoot Americans, bearded, tired but happy, who marched up the Luzon plain with the (American) flag held high on a bamboo pole, singing as they walked back into American lines.”
+Frank Gyovai was one of sick barefoot Americans, bearded, tired but happy, who marched up the Luzon plain with the (American) flag held high on a bamboo pole, singing as they walked back into American lines.”

 His sister could not believe what she had just read and contacted her family.
 The one-piece of news which was difficult for his family to tell him was that his brother, Jimmie, was killed in a plane accident over Northern Ireland.

-Frank was made a captain because of his work as a guerilla.
 After he left the Philippines, he was sent to New Caledonia, and later returned home to Red Dragon, West Virginia, where a celebration was held in his honor.
 Frank remained in the Army until June 20, 1947.

 His family later moved to Aurora, Illinois, where he worked as a mailman.
 Frank married Clara Bank and was the father of four children.
 One son attended West Point.
 Frank Gyovai died on December 21, 1984, in Aurora, Illinois, and was buried at Mount Olivet Cemetery in Aurora.